intositeme/kami-mini/README.md

 Same attachment spacing and filament path as the Sherpa Mini.

 4 heat inserts are used, based using the smaller size heat insets.
+(**Note:** _One of the heat insets has only 2/3 of plastic around it, after installing inset, you might need to trim the plastic down to ensure that it is not interferring with the gear._)

 3 M3x25 screws used to hold it together.